-"I practise law.
+"I practice law.
 I had my watch in my hand when I saw Frank."

 Mrs. Hennie Wolfsheimer swore to about the same thing.
 She was Frank's aunt.
-She was corroborated by Julian Loeb, cousin to Mrs. Frank; Cohen Loeb, and H. J. Hinchey.
+She was corroborated by Julien Loeb, and H.J.
+Hinchey.

 Miss Rebecca Carson testified that she was forelady at the pencil factory; that the elevator is noisy when running, and that Jim Conley told her, on Monday, he was so drunk the previous Saturday he did not know where he was or what he did.
 She also heard Jim say that Frank was as innocent as an angel.